How Much Does it Cost to Run a Dehumidifier?

 Is It Expensive To Run a Dehumidifier?

-Desiccant models can be more expensive to run, especially at high fan speeds, up to 500 watts which would equate to £2.22 a day.
-Desiccant models often have higher than advertised extraction rates and can warm a room by 10-12 Celsius.
+Desiccant models can be more expensive to run, especially at high fan speeds, up to 500 watts which would equate to £4.08 a day.
+Desiccant models often have higher than advertised extraction rates and can warm a room by 10-12 Celsius (find out more here).

 Energy-Efficient Dehumidifiers Pay For Themselves